 (a) Marine meteorological and oceanographic observations, as defined in the Manual on the WMO Integrated Global Observing System (WMO-No. 1160);

-(b) All other physical Global Ocean Observing System (GOOS) Essential Ocean Variables (EOVs) and physical ocean domain GCOS ECVs, some of which are included in section 2, Climate, above made as part of a GOOS observational network, programme or project, consistent with the Intergovernmental Oceanographic Commission (IOC) Oceanographic Data Exchange Policy (IOC Resolution XXII-6) [UK].
+(b) All other physical Global Ocean Observing System (GOOS) Essential Ocean Variables (EOVs) and physical ocean domain GCOS ECVs, some of which are included in section 2, Climate, above made as part of a GOOS observational network, programme or project, consistent with the Intergovernmental Oceanographic Commission (IOC) Oceanographic Data Exchange Policy (IOC Resolution XXII-6)

-(c) [UK].

 6.2 Other core data:

 (a) Ocean analysis and prediction fields provided by global NWP systems operating under the auspices of the GDPFS, as defined in the Manual on the Global Data-processing and Forecasting System (WMO-No. 485);